 Raw Food Basics — Getting Started

 A common myth is that eating raw takes a lot of time to prepare.
 Nothing could be further from the truth!
 I am one of busiest people I know (mostly answering emails from my readers)!
 But when you do it correctly, a raw food diet is actually one of the easiest, most convenient ways you can eat.
-Getting started and keeping it simple is easy once you learn some of the basics – and learn to keep it simple!
+Just use the Raw Food Basics on this web site to get started.
+Once you learn the basics learn to keep it simple!
 My rule of thumb for eating 75% raw is this easy:

 There are 4 meals in an average day for most people (lunch, breakfast, dinner and your combined snacks).
 So to be 75% raw you need to have any 3 of those be mostly raw, and add a good salad to whatever you are having for dinner (remember, whenever I talk about raw food I mean ONLY organic food).
 Here is how I do that myself.

 First, I have a raw, tasty smoothie every morning for breakfast instead of my old favorite – a toasted bagel with cream cheese and coffee.
 What you have for breakfast determines the rest of your day so make sure you start out with healthy, energy-packed, nutrition-packed foods rather than toxins like wheat and caffeine!
 Yes, the gluten and some of the other heat-created chemicals in cooked wheat products are toxic!
 So try to eliminate all wheat and caffeine from your diet entirely!